Things to consider

-We recommend that all organisers arrange recycling for their events.
+We recommend that all organisers arrange to recycle for their events.

 All event sites must be returned to the condition they were found in.
-All large (1500 - 5000 participants) and medium (500 - 1500 participants) events you must contact the council’s street cleansing teams for an assessment of possible street cleansing costs.
+For all large (1500 - 5000 participants) and medium (500 - 1500 participants) events, you must contact the council’s street cleansing teams for an assessment of possible street cleansing costs.

-To arrange waste removal you can appoint a licenced waste contractor, or use our partner, the South London Waste Partnership (Veolia): you can contact them on [email protected] or 020 3567 5325.
+To arrange waste removal you can appoint a licenced waste contractor, or use our partner, the South London Waste Partnership (Veolia): you can contact them at firstname.lastname@example.org or 020 3567 5325.

 To arrange street cleansing for medium and large events, please contact email@example.com